 During my research into what people wanted to know about OpenTherm, the same recurring question kept creeping up over the many forums and search engines I use...

-The online articles about OpenTherm in reply to this, have been written by people who are not in the heating industry, only substantiating their articles using basic manufacturers information and data.
+I found however, the online articles about OpenTherm in reply to this question, were written by people who are not in the heating industry and their information was based on basic manufacturers information and data.

-My personal experience of OpenTherm controls and boilers is 100% first hand, with many years of industry experience and product testing.
+My own experience of OpenTherm controls and boilers is 100% first hand, with many years of industry application and product testing.
 I also enjoy training heating installers on modulation controls using OpenTherm, so I'm well positioned to give the correct information throughout this article.

 But before I can answer the main question, there are some points to correctly understand.